cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 on the values of the inputs).
 Guidance on implementing these low-level operations in constant time is beyond the scope of this document.

+-   I2OSP and OS2IP: These functions are used to convert a byte string to and from a non-negative integer as described in {{RFC8017}}.

+-   a \|\| b: denotes the concatenation of byte strings a and b.
+For example, "ABC" \|\| "DEF" == "ABCDEF".

+-   len(str): for a byte string str, this function returns the length of str in bytes.
+For example, len("ABC") == 3.

+-   substr(str, sbegin, slen): for a byte string str, this function returns the slen-byte substring starting at position sbegin; positions are zero indexed.
+    For example, substr("ABCDEFG", 2, 3) == "CDE".

+-   strxor(str1, str2): for byte strings str1 and str2, strxor(str1, str2)
+    returns the bitwise XOR of the two strings.
+    For example, strxor("abc", "XYZ") == "9;9" (the strings in this example are ASCII literals, but strxor is defined for arbitrary byte strings).
+    In this document, strxor is only applied to inputs of equal length.

 -   CMOV(a, b, c): If c is False, CMOV returns a, otherwise it returns b.
     To prevent against timing attacks, this operation must run in constant time, without revealing the value of c.